chrisadkin/packer-golden-img-pipeline/README.md

 3. As part of the ```packer build``` process, the image metadata is pushed to a HCP Packer registry.

+4. Create a Terraform configuration that references the image in the HCP Packer registry via the

 # Prerequisites
 ## Generic Prerequisites